 9 Anderson Ocean Club & Spa, Oceana Resorts

 Spend your Grand Strand vacation in the heart of Myrtle Beach's downtown district without sacrificing luxury at the Anderson Ocean Club.
 Located just steps away from the Atlantic Ocean and walking distance to some of the Grand Strand's most popular attractions, the Anderson gives guests a comfortable stay that seems a world away from the action.
 Offering deluxe accommodations ranging from one-, two- and three-bedroom units, the Anderson can accommodate parties of any size.
 Oceanfront rooms feature spacious balconies overlooking the ocean, and each room features flat-screen TVs, Sealy posturepedic mattresses and room service.
 The Anderson Ocean Club also offers a day spa, fitness center, indoor/outdoor pools and hot tubs and other amenities, providing plenty of luxury and relaxation without leaving the resort.
-The on-site Magnolia's Restaurant on 26th serves three, homestyle meals a day, making it a popular spot for locals and visitors alike.
+Guests are less than a mile from the Myrtle Beach Boardwalk and Broadway at the Beach.

 8 Sheraton Myrtle Beach Convention Center